 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your baby's diet.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your child's diet.

-- Write down any symptoms your baby is experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms your baby is experiencing, including any that might seem unrelated to the reason for which you scheduled the appointment.

-- Write down the baby's family history, including as much detail from both the maternal and paternal sides of the family.
+- Write down your child's family history, including details from both the maternal and paternal sides of the family.

 - Ask a family member or friend to come with you, if possible.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
-Additionally, learning that your baby has a heart defect is very upsetting news, which may make it harder for you to remember what the doctor says after that.
-Someone who accompanies you may remember something that you missed.
+Additionally, learning that your baby has a heart defect is upsetting news, which might make it harder for you to remember what the doctor says afterward.
+Someone who accompanies you might help you remember the doctor's recommendations.

 - Write down questions to ask your child's doctor.

 Preparing a list of questions can help you make the most of your appointment time.
 For tetralogy of Fallot, some basic questions to ask your child's doctor include:

 - What's the most likely cause of my child's symptoms?